leegb/Sammy/README.md

 Sammy is a monitoring tool for stock market investors using the _Flipping_ method.
 It uses the Simple PSEi RESTful API to get the latest stock quote in the Philippine Stock Exchange Index (PSEi).

-> _The main goal of **Sammy** is to simply answer the basic question typical investors frequently ask, "what stocks to buy today?"_
+> _The main goal of **Sammy** is to simply answer the basic question typical flipping investors frequently ask, "what stocks to buy today?"_

 Feature(s)
 ---